Almond Raisin Apple Bars (raw, vegan, gluten-free)

 - In your food processor add all of the ingredients together except for the sunflower seeds and dried fruit (you will hand mix those in at the end).
 Blend until nice and smooth.
 Now this could your time to change things up a bit, you could make the batter more chunky by cutting back on the processing time, you could add different nuts or dried fruit.
 You could even process the dried fruits and nuts with the batter making it a well blended batter.

 - Place the batter on the non-stick teflex sheet that comes with your dehydrator. (if you don’t have one you can use parchment paper, NOT wax paper)

 - Score into desired shapes and sizes.
 I used a pizza cutter for this.

-- Dehydrate on 105 degrees for 8-10 hours.
+- Dehydrate at 145 degrees (F) for 1 hour, then reduce to 115 degrees (F) for 8-10 hours.
 I took mine out when they had a nice and chewy consistency.

 - Once cooled, place in an air-tight container for freshness.
 I put mine in the fridge to extend their shelf life.

 The Institute of Culinary Ingredients™

 - Dates are an amazing ingredient for raw food recipes, click (here) to read why.